aio-libs/aiocache/README.rst

 .. image:: https://badge.fury.io/py/aiocache.svg
   :target: https://pypi.python.org/pypi/aiocache

+**Aiocache is in beta version so breaking changes may be introduced in upcoming versions**.

 The asyncio cache that implements multiple backends.

 This library aims for simplicity over specialization.
 It provides a common interface for all caches which allows to store any python object.
 The operations supported by all backends are: